The LINGO LEXICON

 The Booker Foundation has launched a new award — the most ambitious endeavor — “Children’s Booker Prize” annually from 2027 and supported by AKO Foundation.

-According to the announcement, the prize will be awarded annually to the best contemporary fiction, written in or translated into English and published in the UK and/or Ireland, for children aged 8 to 12 years old from 2027.
-The prize will be open to authors worldwide, both for books written originally in English and for those translated into English, as long as they are published in the UK and/or Ireland within the eligibility period.
+According to the announcement, the prize will award annually to the best contemporary fiction, written in or translated into English and published in the UK and/or Ireland, for children aged 8 to 12 years old from 2027.
+Furthermore, the prize will go open to authors worldwide, both for books written originally in English and for those translated into English, as long as they are published in the UK and/or Ireland within the eligibility period.

 Submissions: